-A 2013 study that compared two hypothetical single women living in Virginia (earning $40,000 and $80,000, respectively) with two married counterparts found the lower-earning single woman paid a lifetime total of $483,368 for the privilege of being single, and the higher-earner paid $1 million more than her married peer – in lost tax benefits, retirement savings, higher housing and health insurance costs, and fewer Social Security claiming options.3
+A 2013 study that compared two hypothetical single women living in Virginia (earning $40,000 and $80,000, respectively) with two married counterparts found the lower-earning single woman paid a lifetime total of $484,368 and the higher-earning single paid $1 million more than their married peers — in lost tax benefits, retirement savings, higher housing and health insurance costs, and fewer Social Security claiming options.3

 The absence of a spouse to help care for them when they become frail or ill may lead to higher health care costs, as well.

 With higher costs and half the savings, most who go through a gray divorce are forced to do a bit of belt tightening, which may mean less travel or dining out.

 They may also need to relocate to a more tax friendly state, work part-time for supplemental income, or lean more heavily on their adult children for financial support.